 As the adage goes, ‘Out of sight, out of mind’.

 It is fairly (rather unfairly) common for remote workers to not receive recognition for their work.
 Since such workers may not always have access to upper management, managers often take credit for their work, sweeping their rewards along the way!
-It is important that you realize such loopholes in your operational processes and ensure that gaps are accordingly filled.
+It is important that you realise such loopholes in your operational processes and ensure that gaps are accordingly filled.

-But while it is important to recognize contributions, it is also important to do so publicly.
+But while it is important to recognise contributions, it is also important to do so publicly.
 This will send a clear message to other offshore employees that there is immense room for positive work ethics to be valued.
 One great way to do this is by offering them befitting rewards for their contributions.

 Clarify targets and goals